 I’m finally (FINALLY) ready to admit that summer is over.
 I haven’t left the house without a jacket in the past week – the postmark of the colder months being signed, sealed and delivered.
-So here I am, already curled up in bed at 6 pm trawling through ASOS looking for some good winter bargains.
+So here I am, already curled up in bed at 6 pm trawling through ASOS looking for some good autumn staples.
 Cold Auckland villas you are no fun.
 But fun I am determined to have – in my not-as-boring new wardrobe.

 Witchery Morgan Boots (Similar Here And Here)

 Deadly Ponies Chain Bag (Similar Here And Here)

 If you are anything like me layering is usually code word for “pile on anything that is warm (and clean)”.
 I’ve been recycling the same coats for a good two-three years now which makes me equally proud as I am sad.
 When did fashion become boring for 6 months of the year?
 Who really wants to be told to buy another damn oversized coat?
 This year though I’m going to break old habits and make a damn effort to have a solid 11 months of the year.
 One bad one ’cause there are no highs without the lows, you know?

 I believe the key to making a more exciting wardrobe is not going for comfort as a default.
 Think Beyonce attitude with added practicality.
 If you have to freeze for 30 seconds between bars in your Friday night crawl SO BE IT.
 Look, at least you’ll look hot doing it.
 So with that in mind, I’ve already set out to stock up on both fun and practical autumn staples that don’t make me feel like I’m falling asleep at the wheel.